 Without diving deep into the topic, PDF merge on Mac seems easy.
-Whether you’re using Mojave and Catalina or older macOS versions, Preview covers the feature on most of them.
+Whether you’re using Catalina, Big Sur, or older macOS versions, Preview covers the feature on most of them.
 In the end, you can also use web services for online merging.
 Well, you wouldn’t be here if it were that easy, right?

 To combine PDF files while saving your edits might be a huge problem.
 Preview doesn’t cover flattening and makes your system slow down if you merge large files.
 These and other issues might force you to search for better options.
 Let’s explore all the ways to combine PDFs on Mac to cover your particular scenario.